Zilliqa/ZIP/zips/zip-2.md

 }
 </code></pre>

-Notice that a new field `transitions` in created in the `receipt` entry.
+Notice that a new field `transitions` is created in the `receipt` entry.

 ## Implementation